-In this blog post, you will learn mindset shifts that you have to make and actions you can take to say no without feeling guilty.
-You will learn how to deal with a feeling like you’re letting someone else down when saying no.
+In this blog post, you will learn mindset shifts to make and actions you can take to say no without feeling guilty.
+You will learn how to deal with the feeling that you’re letting someone down when saying no. This process can’t be summarized in one single action step.
+Instead, it takes a lot of awareness, a lot of realizations, and a-ha moments, which I’ll talk about today.
+Let’s dive in.

-2. Set clear boundaries
+2) Set clear boundaries

 “The hardest part about setting boundaries with people, no matter who they are, is not feeling confident in our authority to do so.
 As long as you realize that setting boundaries is necessary for healthy relationships, you will feel better defining and keeping them’’